chao-ma/GPU-Accelerated-Compound-Library-Comparison/README.md

 <img src="images/image001.png">
 <h2> GPU Accelerated Chemical Similarity Calculation </h2>

-This is one of my research projects at graduate school.
+This is one of my research projects at graduate school in 2011.
 Let me begin with a story: <p>

 I love PC Gaming.
 Back to 2007, I just entered graduate school and got a free Dell PC from my department.
 Yes, a "free" PC.
 It came with a "cheap" graphic card, GeForce 8300.
 Later on, that graphic card model was shown defective and resulted in massive recall.
 NVidia stock price tumbled for that.
 Honestly, that card sucked.
 I couldn't play my favorite "Need for Speed, Shift", not even in the lowest resolution.
 Of course I was not supposed to expect too much out of free stuff.<p>